tensorflow/mlir/g3doc/OpDefinitions.md

 `Variadic<...>`.

 Normally operations have no variadic operands or just one variadic operand.
-For the latter case, it is easily deduce which dynamic operands are for the static variadic operand definition.
+For the latter case, it is easy to deduce which dynamic operands are for the static variadic operand definition.
 But if an operation has more than one variadic operands, it would be impossible to attribute dynamic operands to the corresponding static variadic operand definitions without further information